 Free movement and self-employed persons

-The European Court of Justice reinforced these Treaty provisions by defining ‘worker’ as all persons engaged in economic activity.
+The European Court of Justice (ECJ) reinforced these Treaty provisions by defining ‘worker’ as any person engaged in economic activity.
 This definition ensures that all Treaty provisions covering the free movement of workers also apply to the self-employed.

-A number of directives have been adopted to promote the mutual recognition of diverse national systems of qualification and their regulation, and the regulation of particular professional qualifications (lawyers, doctors, architects).
+A number of Directives have been adopted to promote the mutual recognition of diverse national systems of qualification and their regulation, and the regulation of particular professional qualifications, such as those applying to lawyers, doctors and architects.
 Council Directive 89/48/EEC aimed to establish a general system for the recognition of higher education diplomas awarded on completion of professional education and training of at least three years’ duration.
 Despite these legal moves, free movement of the self-employed, particularly self-employed professionals, has remained relatively low.

 Equal treatment and self-employed persons

-See also: atypical work; casual worker; contract of employment; discrimination; economically dependent worker; entrepreneurship; equality between women and men; free movement and social security; homeworking; mobility of workers; occupational mobility; portability of social security rights; professional qualifications; worker; employee.
+See also: Atypical work; Casual worker; Contract of employment; Discrimination; Economically dependent worker; Equality between women and men; Free movement and social security; Homeworking; Mobility of workers; Occupational mobility; Portability of social security rights; Worker.